-By your sixth day in Costa Rica, you will be fresh and ready to dive back into your third ocean bodysurf lesson of the week.
-After wave sliding all morning long, you will return to the lodge for breakfast, followed by a yoga session later in the morning.
+After resting up during your day off, and entering your sixth day in Costa Rica, you will be fresh and ready to dive back into Mother Ocean, but this time for surfing lessons.
+After surf lessons all morning long, you will return to the lodge for breakfast, followed by a yoga session later in the morning.
 In the wake of an action-packed morning, you will have plenty of time to decompress and maybe even head down to the beach for sunset before returning to Bodhi Surf + Yoga for dinner.
-You will rest up after which because your final bodysurf lesson is the following morning!
+You will rest up after which because your next surf lesson is the following morning!

 Friday (Day 7)

 Today is the day!
-All of the skills and knowledge that you acquired throughout the week will be put to the test during the fourth and final bodysurf lesson at Playa Chaman.
+All of the skills and knowledge that you acquired throughout the week will be put to the test during your second surf lesson at Playa Chaman.
 After this successful ocean outing, you will return to Bodhi Surf + Yoga for breakfast.
-Lastly, breakfast will be followed with a closing ceremony to reflect on the transformative week of bodysurfing, and set the tone for the upcoming week of board-surfing and yoga.
-After this wrap-up, you will be given the rest of the day off to soak it all in and gear up for another incredible week at the Bodhi lodge!
+Lastly, breakfast will be followed by a closing ceremony to reflect on the transformative week of bodysurfing and surfing and set the tone for the upcoming week of more board-surfing and yoga.
+After this wrap-up, you will be given the rest of the day off to soak it all in and gear up for another incredible week at the Bodhi lodge!!

 Saturday (Day 8)

 Like Tuesday, you will have plenty of downtime on Saturday to recharge until dinner time, when you will join Bodhi staff members for an offsite meal.
 Make sure to get a good night’s sleep as you prepare for the coming week of surf and yoga!

 Interested in what the second week of Bodhi Awaken will look like?
 Read on!